01

 Here is what we keep finding.
 The shape of your data platform reflects what a vendor sells, not what your workload actually needs.
 The data model was right at launch and wrong at 10x.
 The cluster is tuned for a workload that no longer exists.
 The migration plan understates cutover risk by a factor of three.
 The cloud bill grows every quarter and nobody on the team can explain which line item is load-bearing and which is paying for somebody else’s roadmap.

 We have reviewed more than 100 architectures.
 The failure modes repeat.
-A two to four week review will not find everything.
+A review will not find everything.
 It will find the five or six things that matter, in an order you can act on, with the cost picture written down so nobody can say later they did not know.

 What we diagnose